appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-table-data.md

 </dd>

- 3. Update the query to dynamically pass the `limit` and `offset` parameters.
+ 3. Update the query to dynamically pass the `limit` and `offset` parameters using the `this.params` object, which provides access to the data passed within the JSObject.
+See [Parameterised Queries](/connect-data/concepts/dynamic-queries).

 <dd>